Prepare an ebook and get a 20% bonus in the course! Here’s how!

 It’s for you..

-How we can analyze the success of a song – extremely important!
+How we can analyze the success of a song – important!
 Also has several checklists of what we learned about music.

 Oscar Nominations, thirties and forties, songs from the movies – Important including Walt Disney.
+Songs:

 Dance moves through the years.
 Fun to watch.
 Six step.

 Important.
-Why remember Billie and not Bing?
+Why do we remember Billie and not Bing?

 Important.